 To accommodate those who cannot get to the Municipal Building during normal operating hours, a locked dropbox has been installed in the vestibule of the Police Department.
 This is for tax and sewer payments only.
 For your protection, cash will not be accepted; please pay by check only.
 Any payment placed in the lock box will be credited to your account the next business day.
 During normal business hours, please bring your payment to the tax office.
 The box will only be checked in the morning, and we do not want you to incur any additional charges.

 To help preserve the local roads throughout Scotch Plains, the Township has implemented a Report a Pothole form online for residents.

 The form will notify the Department of Public Property directly via email.

-Union County Surrogate James LaCorte will host evening hours at the Scotch Plains Township Hall (430 Park Avenue, Room 202) on December 14, 2015 from 5-6 p.m. by appointment only.
+Union County Surrogate James LaCorte will host evening hours at the Scotch Plains Township Hall (430 Park Avenue, Room 202) from 5-6 p.m. by appointment only for the convenience of local residents.
 The Surrogate is responsible for administering the estate of a deceased person and judging the legitimacy of wills.

 Mr. LaCorte will be available the second Monday of each month throughout 2016 on the following dates:

 Nov.
 14, Dec.
 12.